Temple of Bel: History

 The temple was built on a tell with stratification indicating human occupation that goes back to the third millennium BC.
 The area was occupied in pre-Roman periods with a former temple that is usually referred to as "the first temple of Bel" and "the Hellenistic temple".
 The walls of the temenos and propylaea were constructed in the late first and the first half of the second century AD.
-The names of three Greeks who worked on the construction of the temple of Bel are known through inscriptions, including a probably Greek architect named Alexandras (Αλεξάνδρας).
+The names of three Greeks who worked on the construction of the temple of Bel are known through inscriptions, including an architect named Alexandras (Αλεξάνδρας).
 However, many Palmyrenes adopted Greco-Roman names and native citizens with the name Alexander are attested in the city.

 The Temple of Bel was converted into a Christian church during the Byzantine Era.
 Parts of the structure were modified by Arabs in 1132 which preserved the structure and converted the Temple into a mosque.
 The enormous temple courtyard (approx. 200 x 200 meters) held mud-brick houses among the ruins, and served as a fortified citadel for the village of Palmyra (known as Tadmur during the 1100s).
 The mosque in the temple proper and the dwellings remained in use until the 1920s when Franco-Syrian archaeological missions cleared the temple grounds of its postclassical elements.
 Most of the Corinthian columns of the inner colonnades still showed pedestals where the statues of the benefactors stood.
 The temple was aligned along the eastern end of the Great Colonnade at Palmyra.

 Architecture

-The temple showed a remarkable synthesis of ancient Near Eastern and Greco-Roman architecture.
+The temple showed a remarkable synthesis of ancient Near Eastern and Greek cultures.
 The temple remains lay inside a large precinct lined by porticos.
 It had a rectangular shape and was oriented north–south.
 It was based on a paved court surrounded by a massive 205 m long wall with a propylaeum.
 On a podium in the middle of the court was the actual temple building.
 The cella was entirely surrounded by a prostyle of Corinthian columns, only interrupted on the long side by an entrance gate with large steps leading from the court.
 The cella was unique in the fact that it had two inner sanctuaries, the north and south adytons, dedicated as the shrines of Bel and other local deities.
 The northern chamber was known for a bas-relief carving of the seven planets known to the ancients surrounded by the twelve signs of the Zodiac and the carvings of a procession of camels and veiled women.
 The cella was lit by two pairs of windows cut high in the two long walls.
 In three corners of the building stairwells could be found that led up to rooftop terraces.

 In the court there were the remains of a basin, an altar, a dining hall, and a building with niches.
 And in the northwest corner lay a ramp along which sacrificial animals were led into the temple area.
 There were three monumental gateways, of which the entry was through the west gate.